akthersr/Election_Analysis/README.md

  2. The candidates were:

-  -Candidate 1
+    Candidate 1

-  -Candidate 2
+    Candidate 2

-  -Candidate 3
+    Candidate 3

 3. The Candidate results were:

-  -Candidate 1 received "x%" of the vote and "y" number of votes.
+   Candidate 1 received "x%" of the vote and "y" number of votes.

-  -Candidate 2 received "x%" of the vote and "y" number of votes.
+   Candidate 2 received "x%" of the vote and "y" number of votes.

-  -Candidate 3 received "x%" of the vote and "y" number of votes.
+   Candidate 3 received "x%" of the vote and "y" number of votes.

 4. The winner of the election was:

-  -Candidate (1,2 or 3), who received "x%" of the vote and "y" number of votes.
+   Candidate (1,2 or 3), who received "x%" of the vote and "y" number of votes.

 # Challenge Overview